Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the

 \subsection{Arrival and detection rates}

-The number of gravitationally magnified GWs arriving at Earth per year can be expressed as a function of their apparent mass and distance, $\tM$ and $\tD$, (i.e.\ before correction for the effects of lens magnification) as follows:
+The number of gravitationally magnified GWs arriving at Earth per year can be expressed as a function of their apparent mass and distance, $\tM$ and $\tD$, i.e.\ before correction for the effects of lens magnification, as follows:

-where $\mR$ is the merger rate per unit comoving volume per unit chirp mass, $dV/dz$ is the comoving volume element, $\mu(z) = (D(z)/\tD)^2$, $z_0$ is the redshift to the distance $D_0$ that satisfies $\mu=\muth=(D_0/\tD)^2$, and as discussed in Section~\ref{sec:lensing:versus} we adopt $\muth=2$.
-Note that from this point onwards we denote $\zs$ by $z$.
+where $\mR$ is the merger rate per unit comoving volume per unit chirp mass, $dV/dz$ is the comoving volume element, $\mu(z) = [D(z)/\tD]^2$, $z_0$ is the redshift to the distance $D_0$ that satisfies $\mu=\muth=(D_0/\tD)^2$, and as discussed in Section~\ref{sec:lensing:versus} we adopt $\muth=2$.
+Henceforth, we denote $\zs$ by $z$.
 The chirp mass, $\mM$, is defined in the usual way:

-The masses of the two compact objects that comprise the binary are redshifted in the same way as $\mM$, and therefore the mass ratio, $q$, is invariant to lens magnification.
-For this reason we do not include an explicit $q$ dependence in Equation~\ref{eqn:Narr}, but note that $N_\mathrm{arr}$ will inherit the $q$-dependence of $\mR$.
+with all masses scaling with $(1+z)^{-1}$, consequently the mass ratio, $q=m_2/m_1$, is invariant to lens magnification.
+When needed, we adopt the convention $m_1>m_2$.